 What if my employee’s Social Security card arrives at my business after they have left?

-If you have a forwarding address for the student, please forward the card to them.
-If you do not have an address for the student, please mail the card to: InterExchange Work & Travel USA, Attn: Social Security Information, 100 Wall Street, Suite 301, New York, NY 10005.
-We will forward it to the student.
+If you have a forwarding address for the participant, please forward the card to them.
+If you do not have an address for the participant, please mail the card to: InterExchange Work & Travel USA, Attn: Social Security Information, 100 Wall Street, Suite 301, New York, NY 10005.
+We will forward it to the participant.